Key Specs of Maruti S-Presso

 S-Presso Latest Update

-Maruti S-Presso Engine, Transmission and Mileage: The S-Presso gets a BS6 1.0-litre petrol engine that is good for 68PS and 90Nm.
-It comes with either a 5-speed manual gearbox or a 5-speed AMT.
-Maruti has now launched the CNG variant of the S-Presso which is offered with the same BS6 1.0-litre petrol engine mated to a 5-speed MT.
-When used on CNG, the output drops to 59PS and 78Nm.
+Maruti S-Presso Powertrain: The Maruti hatchback gets a 1.0-litre petrol engine that is good for 68PS and 90Nm.
+It comes with either a 5-speed manual gearbox or AMT.
+Maruti also offers it with a CNG kit with the same 1.0-litre petrol engine mated to a 5-speed MT.
+When in use, the output drops to 59PS and 78Nm.
 It gets a water-filling equivalent tank capacity of 55 litres.
 The claimed mileage figures are as follows:

 Petrol MT- 21.4kmpl (Std, LXi)